On The Rocky Coast Of Cape Elizabeth Maine Is The Lighthouse At Two Lights

 The Lost Fisherman’s Memorial And Mulholland Lighthouse

-Eastern Maine, with all of it's lighthouses, fishing villages, and fishing culture, is the perfect location for the Lost Fisherman's Memorial.
+Eastern Maine, with all of it’s lighthouses, fishing villages, and fishing culture, is the perfect location for the Lost Fisherman’s Memorial.
 It brings to memory all those from Washington County, Maine and Charlotte County, New Brunswick, Canada who were Lost at Sea while fishing.
 This memorial in Lubec, Maine has 111 names currently who have perished in these waters or that called these two places home and perished in other waters where they were fishing.
 When the project is finished the website will give information about each of the deceased fisherman, some of their stories, and a small biography about each of the fisherman with a picture of each.
 This project gives honor to each of the deceased fisherman who lived in the cities, towns, and villages that are a part of this geographical area or who died while fishing in these waters.
-May each of these fisherman always be honored and remembered.
+May each of these fishermen always be honored and remembered.

 Seen in the photo is the Mulholland Lighthouse.
-This is directly across from the The Lost Fisherman's Memorial in Lubec, Maine on Campobello Island.
+This is direct across from The Lost Fisherman’s Memorial in Lubec, Maine on Campobello Island.
 This lighthouse is not open to the public and is a part of the Roosevelt Campobello International Park.
 Mulholland Lighthouse was built in 1885 to guide boats, ships, and freighters through the Lubec Channel that were coming or going to USA or Canadian ports.
 Visitors to Campobello Island are able to walk around the lighthouse grounds and view the outside of the lighthouse.
 There is a picnic area on the island for families to enjoy.
 It affords a perfect view of the picturesque village of Lubec.

 Another View Of Mulholland Lighthouse on Campobello Island